 Shrikhand is a traditional Maharashtrian Dessert prepared from hung yoghurt.
 It is a very easy and a simple dessert that can be done in a jiffy, if you already have some hung yoghurt ready.
 It is a healthy combination if you go in for low fat yoghurt and brown sugar.
 Generally it is flavoured with saffron and cardamom for a plain version.

 You can also make fruit shrikhand combining them with any of your favourite fruit.
-I have already posted Plum Shrikhand in my website.
-Today I gave a twist to the original recipe by adding some coffee powder to the end product and it was simply delicious.
-So please go ahead and try this exotic dessert by checking for a step by step method with pictures to prepare it.
+In this recipe, I gave a twist by adding some coffee powder to the end product and it was simply delicious.
+So go ahead and try this exotic dessert by checking for a step by step method with pictures to prepare it.

 - 400 gms yoghurt (I used low fat)